French

 For more information, including Admission and Program requirements, see the Combined Degree Programs section of the Calendar.

-Guidelines for course selection
+Guidelines for Course Selection

 French programs normally begin with FREA01H3 Language Practice I, which serves to consolidate previous knowledge, and is the prerequisite for more advanced courses in all areas for most non-Francophone students.
 FREA01H3 is designed primarily for students with Grade 12 core French or equivalent competence.
-However, all students who are registering for French courses for the first time at the University of Toronto should complete the French Language Placement test (see details below) to determine their level of study before registering for their first French course at UTSC.
+However, all students who are registering for French courses for the first time at the University of Toronto will complete the French Language Placement test (see details below) to determine their level of study before registering for their first French course at UTSC.

 Students' level of proficiency will be further assessed by the course instructor during the first week of classes and will be monitored throughout the term.
 If the course instructor feels that a student’s proficiency is not appropriate for the level of the class (whether too high or too low), they will have the student removed from the class.

 Note that the Language Practice courses FREA01H3 & FREA02H3FREB01H3 & FREB02H3FREC01H3 & FREC02H3, and FRED01H3 & FRED06H3 must be taken in sequence.
 An A-level FRE course should not be taken at the same time as, or after, a B-level FRE course.
 Students must complete a language placement test to determine the appropriate Language Practice course for enrolment.
-Instructions for the Language Placement test are found on our website.
+Instructions for the Language Placement Test are found on our website.

 Please consult with the Associate Director of French if you have any further questions or would like further guidance on enrolment in the above-mentioned courses.
 Do note that during the first week of classes for each respective semester, the instructor reserves the right to remove students (with a recommendation) if their proficiency is above or below the expectations for the class.
 Please also note that students should begin their French studies in the Fall semester, with the course that best corresponds to their level.